 We moved a lot in the early years of our marriage, starting in La Crosse, Wisconsin, migrating to Madison, and then to Aurora, IL; with many homes in between.
 We love the area that we live in now, with its access to the thrills of big-city Chicago, but small-town Wisconsin will always have my heart.

 Our first son, Theodore, was born in September of 2009 and our second son, Quentin, was born in March of 2012.
 This was followed by our daughter, Nelle, who was stillborn at 21 weeks of pregnancy in September of 2015, and our daughter, Iris, who was lost at 16 weeks of pregnancy in February of 2016.
+My Rainbow Baby – a baby born after loss – my daughter, Autumn, was born in August of 2017.
 All of my children I hold dear.

 I write mostly for myself, as a way to honor my daughters, but I hope that you can take what you need and pass it along.